UltraModding/ultramodding.github.io/README.md

 ## ULTRAKILL Modding Wiki!
 ### Still WIP

-to run locally just use liveserver vs code extention
+to run locally just use liveserver vs code extension

 todo:

-make the os spesific options more evident that they differ between os, prehaps a box that can also be expanded and retracted?
+make the os specific options more evident that they differ between os, perhaps a box that can also be expanded and retracted?